BOTANY 100 — SURVEY OF BOTANY

 4 credits.

-Plant systematics; the integration of taxonomy (identification, nomenclature, classification emphasizing flowering plants), evolution (speciation, reproductive biology, adaptation, convergence, biogeography), and phylogenetics (phenetics, cladistics, morphology and molecules).
-Lab emphasis on representative families and genera of flowering plants in Wisconsin, use of keys and manuals, plant collection.
-Recommended for botany majors; lecture and lab.
-Enroll Info: A 5 cr intro crse in botany
+Plant systematics: the integration of taxonomy (identification, nomenclature, classification emphasizing flowering plants), evolution (speciation, reproductive biology, adaptation, convergence, biogeography), and phylogenetics.
+Emphasis on representative families and genera of flowering plants in Wisconsin, use of keys, manuals, and iNaturalist, plant collection.

 BOTANY 401 — VASCULAR FLORA OF WISCONSIN